Introduction

 \end{eqnarray*}

-Substituting this expression into (2), we obtain
+Substituting this equation into (2),

 f(a + h) = f(a) + f^{\prime}(a)\, h + \theta_1 f^{\prime\prime}(a + \theta_1 \theta_2 h)\, h^2